-The Notes may be redeemed, in whole or in part, at the Issuer's option, at any time prior to the applicable Par Call Date at a redemption price equal to the greater of (i) 100 per cent. of the principal amount of the Notes to be redeemed and (ii) as determined by the Independent Investment Banker, the sum of the present values of the Remaining Scheduled Payments from the date of redemption ("Redemption Date") to the applicable Par Call Date, in each case discounted to the Redemption Date, on a semi-annual basis (assuming a 360-day year consisting of 12 30-day months or in the case of an incomplete month, the number of days elapsed) at the Treasury Rate plus 25 basis points, together with accrued and unpaid interest, if any, on the principal amount of the Notes to be redeemed to, but excluding, the Redemption Date.
-The Notes may also be redeemed at any time on or after the applicable

-Par Call Date, in whole or in part, in each case at the option of the Issuer, on at least 30 days', but not more than 60 days', prior notice at a redemption price equal to 100 per cent. of the principal amount of the Notes to be redeemed, plus accrued and unpaid interest, if any, on the principal amount of the Notes to be redeemed to, but excluding, the Redemption Date.
+The Notes may be redeemed, in whole or in part, at the Issuer's option, at any time prior to the applicable Par Call Date at a redemption price equal to the greater of (i) 100 per cent. of the principal amount of the Notes to be redeemed and (ii) as determined by the Independent Investment Banker, the sum of the present values of the Remaining Scheduled Payments from the date of redemption ("Redemption Date") to the applicable Par Call Date, in each case discounted to the Redemption Date, on a semi-annual basis (assuming a 360-day year consisting of 12 30-day months or in the case of an incomplete month, the number of days elapsed) at the Treasury Rate plus 30 basis points in the case of the 2024 Notes and plus 35 basis points in the case of the 2029 Notes, together with accrued and unpaid interest, if any, on the principal amount of the relevant Notes to be redeemed to, but excluding, the Redemption Date.
+The Notes may also be redeemed at any time on or after the applicable Par Call Date, in whole or in part, in each case at the option of the Issuer, on at least 10 days', but not more than 60 days', prior notice at a redemption price equal to 100 per cent. of the principal amount of the Notes to be redeemed to, but excluding, the Redemption Date.
 In connection with such optional redemption of the Notes, the following defined terms apply: